roadiz/docs/themes/using_twig.rst

     </div>
     {% endfor %}

-`getChildren method <http://api.roadiz.io/RZ/Roadiz/Core/Handlers/NodesSourcesHandler.html#method_getChildren>`_ must be called with a valid ``SecurityContext`` instance if you **don’t want anonymous visitors to see unpublished contents**.
+`getChildren method <http://api.roadiz.io/RZ/Roadiz/Core/Handlers/NodesSourcesHandler.html#method_getChildren>`_ must be called with a valid ``AuthorizationChecker`` instance if you **don’t want anonymous visitors to see unpublished contents**.
 Its first parameters can be set to filter over children and override default ordering.
-If your are using ``|children`` filter, *security-context* is automatically passed to ``getChildren`` method.
+If your are using ``|children`` filter, *authorization-checker* is automatically passed to ``getChildren`` method.

 .. code-block:: html+jinja